doctorfree/Asciiville/markdown/asciiville.1.md

 Previously started tmux sessions and asciimatics scripts can be quickly and easily terminated by executing the `asciiville -k` command.

 Asciiville preferences are maintained in `$HOME/.config/asciiville/init`.
+Preferences set in interactive menu mode are preserved over invocations of `asciiville`.
+For example, if a command and terminal were selected in interactive menu mode then those selections will automatically be applied the next time `asciiville` is run.

 # COMMAND LINE OPTIONS

 *Terminal/Command options:*

 **-c 'command'**
 : Indicates run 'command' in selected terminal window.
-If *command* is one of the special keywords (*maps*, *moon*, *search*, *speed*, *translate*, *twitter*, *weather*) then display a map, the phase of the Moon, perform a web search, perform a speed test, run the `got` text based translation tool, run the command line twitter client, or display a weather report.
+If *command* is one of the special keywords (*maps*, *moon*, *news*, *search*, *speed*, *translate*, *twitter*, *weather*) then display a map, the phase of the Moon, run the `newsboat` RSS feed reader, perform a web search, perform a speed test, run the `got` text based translation tool, run the command line twitter client, or display a weather report.

 **-d**
 : Indicates use disk usage analyzer as command